-The Hector Pioneer Fellowship is offered by the Zukunftskolleg in collaboration with the Hector Stiftung II and is dedicated to extraordinary post-doctoral researchers in STEM (Science, Technology, Engineering, Mathematics) fields.
+In collaboration with the Hector Stiftung II, the Zukunftskolleg offers the Hector Pioneer Fellowship that is dedicated to extraordinary postdoctoral researchers in STEM (Science, Technology, Engineering, Mathematics) fields.
 The candidates’ research ideally links up to the university's focus areas: "Chemical Biology and Ecology", "Molecular Nanotechnology and Materials Science", and "Decision Sciences" amongst others.
 Interdisciplinary and innovative projects are specifically welcome.

 5-year Hector Fellowships are comparable to Zukunftskolleg Research Fellowships.
 They promote researchers with significant work experience at the postdoctoral level aiming for a career in academia.
 Hector Fellows build their own academic identity by leading an independent research group at the University of Konstanz.